CHRF-Genomics/Paratype/README.md

 ```
 --mode vcf --vcf $folder\/Sample.vcf
 ```

-BAM is the default and recommended running mode, so you do not need to use the *--mode* option for this mode.
+BAM is the default and recommended running mode.
 It requires a mapped .bam file, preferably sorted and indexed.
-However, it is not indexed, *paratype* will index the bam file before using it.
+However, if it is not indexed, *paratype* will sort and index the bam file before using it.

 FASTQ mode is the slowest mode and requires two paired-end raw read files.
 Default file extensions are - *Name_1.fastq.gz & Name_2.fastq.gz*.
 (Please rename your files to these file extensions, or, you can change the number in line 223 of the *paratpe.py* script.
 For example, ‘_1.fastq.gz’ has 11 characters, so we used ‘[:-11]’ in line 223 of the script.
 For ‘_1.fq.gz’ (8 characters), you can use ‘[:-8]’ instead.

 VCF mode is faster than the other modes, but it is not recommended unless you are highly confident about your SNP data.
 Also, the script requires a VCF file of genome-wide locations, not only the SNP-occurring genomic location.

 Both BAM and VCF files have to be mapped against the *Salmonella* Paratyphi A AKU_12601 reference genome, [FM200053.1](https://www.ncbi.nlm.nih.gov/nuccore/ FM200053.1)).
 The reference sequence is provided with this script.
-You need to use the *--ref* option to refers to this reference fasta file.
+You need to use the *--ref* option to refer to this reference fasta file.
 ```
 --ref SParatyphiAKU12601.fasta
 ```